ddrscott/s3_index/README.md

 # S3Index

-Keeps an index of AWS S3 objects in a database table as objects are uploaded to AWS.
+This gem is intended to provide a catalog of S3 objects in order to easily query the metadata about those objects.
+S3 can provide a list of objects, but that is slow.
+With S3Index, you can save and query that list using standard database tools.

 ```sql
 sqlite> .headers on